cloudposse/atmos/website/docs/quick-start/configure-cli.md

 <br/>

-The `atmos.yaml` configuration file has the following sections.
+The `atmos.yaml` configuration file defines the following sections.

 __NOTE:__ below is the description of the sections relevant to this Quick Start guide.
 For the description of all the sections, refer to [CLI Configuration](/cli/configuration).